 - client.key: This is your private key file

-Unzip the files 'client.crt' and 'client.key' from the zipped configuration file to a folder on your desktop.
+Only copy the the 'client.crt' and 'client.key' files from the zipped configuration file to a folder on your desktop.

 Step 2: Get VPN Manager for OpenVPN

 To make sure, the VPN Manager gets updated properly, download the complete repository instead just the single add-on and copy the unzipped file to the folder with the certificate and the key.

 Now copy all files to your device.
 For that you need access to the file system on your OpenELEC/LibreELEC device.
 The easiest way is by using a FTP client like Filezilla: